Examples of Popular Dragon Tattoo Designs and Placements

-What's fascinating about these tattoos is they mean very different things to someone, depending on whether your roots are in the East or the West.
+What's fascinating about these tattoos is that they can mean very different things, depending on whether your roots are in the East or the West.

 Even the shape of a dragon differs across cultures.
 For example, what a dragon looks like varies from Japanese to Chinese cultures.

-A Japanese dragon is thought of as slender and long, and they aren't thought of primarily as something that flies.
+A Japanese dragon is generally slender and long, and they usually are not thought to have the ability to fly.
 Chinese culture, on the other hand, tends to associate the dragon much more with wings and flying.

-So when you see more of a snake-like creature tattooed on someone with a dragon head, usually that comes from Japanese influence.
+So when you see more of a snake-like creature tattooed on someone with a dragon head, this design has a Japanese influence.

 A Rib and Chest Tattoo

-In this first photo is an awesome green dragon that looks like one of those you see carried around on the heads of people celebrating special days and seasons in Asian countries.
+In this first photo is an awesome green dragon that looks like one of those you might see carried by dancers celebrating Lunar New Year in many Asian countries.

 This one apparently is attempting to wreak some havoc on some poor people, who look like they're trying to fight back.

-But the star of this tattoo is the dragon, and the body, teeth, scales and tongue all combine to make a fierce but amazing image.
+But the star of this tattoo is the dragon—the body, teeth, scales and tongue all combine to make a fierce but amazing image.